danielmarbach/BeyondSimpleBenchmarks/README.md

 ## Improving the pipeline

-Before I even started profiling the changes and trying to compare it I started making some improvements to the code there are not really relevant for this talk.
+Before I even started benchmarking the changes and trying to compare it I started making some improvements to the code there are not really relevant for this talk.
 In case you are interested what I did you can read these blog posts on the particular blog:

 - [10X faster execution with compiled expression trees](https://particular.net/blog/10x-faster-execution-with-compiled-expression-trees)
 - [How we achieved 5X faster pipeline execution by removing closure allocations](https://particular.net/blog/pipeline-and-closure-allocations)